-Well, perhaps it should be.
+Perhaps it should be.
 I feel sure that she does not regard me with absolute indifference.
 She could never look at me without going to bed with a sick headache.
 But won't the king object?

 We have but to say the word and her father must consent.
-Is he not our very slave?
+Is he not our very puppet?